Muhammad-Qasim-Sajid/Weather-App/README.md

 When I started this project, I struggled a lot with **API handling**.
 Initially, I could only fetch and display data without any kind of input validation, error catching, or loading feedback.

-But I soon realized this wasn't enough for a good user experience.
+But I soon realized this was not enough for a good user experience.
 So I went back and improved every part of the app:

 - Added **input validation** (empty, too short, numeric checks)
 - Used **`try...catch`** for proper error control